Katie85/www.thecomfortcupboard.com.au/_posts/2020-12-16-gingerbread.md

 Mix gelatin and water together.

 Heat saucepan mixture to soft ball stage on your candy thermometer (115C).
-If you have a candy thermometer just boil for around 5 minutes.
+If you don't have a candy thermometer just boil for around 5 minutes.

 Turn mixer on low, slowly and carefully pour in hot mixture.